2017 White Plains Book Tour Journal!

 This was the part of the trip I had been looking forward to the most, because Cynthia was going to fly out to her home state and meet me there for a few days; we were to stay together at her parents’ house near Wilkes-Barre.
 But she had to cancel her flight in order to stay in Colorado and deal with insurance agents.
 So I soldiered through PA without her.

-In Pittsburgh, where Cynthia went to college (at Carnegie Mellon), I read (with the wonderful Geeta Khotari and Chauna Craig) at the White Whale Bookstore and stayed with our good friends Johnny and Amy Twyning; I then had a great visit to the Moravian Academy in Bethlehem (where my friend MacNair Randall teaches), then gave a reading in Cynthia’s hometown library in Kingston, PA (with her kind and supportive family in the audience), organized by my friend Nicole Reisinger, then signed books at a shopping mall in Scranton (which, oddly enough, turned out to be one of the most delightful stops on the tour, thanks to my brother-in-law Mark and his friends, my pals Ron and Markella, and a gaggle of former students from Marywood University).
+In Pittsburgh, where Cynthia went to college (at Carnegie Mellon), I read (with the wonderful Geeta Khotari and Chauna Craig) at the White Whale Bookstore and stayed with our good friends Johnny and Amy Twyning; I then had a great visit to the Moravian Academy in Bethlehem (where my friend MacNair Randall teaches), then gave a reading in Cynthia’s hometown library in Kingston, PA (with her kind and supportive family in the audience), organized by my friend Nicole Reisinger, then signed books at a shopping mall in Scranton (which, oddly enough, turned out to be one of the most delightful stops on the tour, thanks to my brother-in-law Mark and his friends, my pals Ron and Markella, a gaggle of former students from Marywood University), and my buddy Craig Johnson, who very kindly took me home and treated me to a great meal cooked by his wife Vivian.
 But while I enjoyed all my readings and visits, and was delighted to spend some quality time with my generous and loving in-laws (who very kindly gave me their Toyota Camry to drive for the rest of the tour, and to keep for the rest of my life), this part of the trip was mostly about being in Cynthia’s home state, and sleeping in Cynthia’s childhood bed, without Cynthia–which felt a bit strange.

 Stop 16: Boston